 Mizelle Mayo was born in the Philippines and moved to Barrow, Alaska when she was one-year-old.
 She moved to Anchorage when she was five-years-old and has lived there ever since.
 She hopes to be a multimedia journalist for Reuters someday.
 In her spare time, she likes to unicycle down the roads of Spenard and hike mountains all seasons.

 Joley Hodgson, a lifelong Alaskan, grew up in Juneau, Alaska, before settling down with her parents and siblings in Anchorage, where she finished her high school career as a Dimond Lynx.
 Currently, taking part in her final semester at the University of Alaska Anchorage, she hopes to continue her education next year on the East Coast and obtain a Master’s Degree in Sports Journalism.
-Post college, Hodgson aspires to work in the sports industry securing a position as a sideline reporter/sports commentator.
+Post college, Hodgson aspires to work in the sports industry as a sideline reporter/sports commentator.

 Peter Goering is an Air Force veteran of 24 years.
 Peter returned to school after he retired to pursue a degree in Public Communication.
 He plans on working for the Air Force as a civilian Public Affairs consultant and is planning to move to England at the end of this year.